qarmin/czkawka/README.md

   - saving results to file
   - support for * when excluding files and folders
 - GUI(GTK)
+- Alternative GUI with orbtk
-- Files with debug symbols
+- Finding files with debug symbols
 - Support for showing only duplicates with specific extension, name(Regex support needed)
 - Maybe windows support, but this will need some refactoring in code